aakashak2000/ForecastingAgent/README.md

-# TCS Financial Forecasting Agent
+# Financial Forecasting Agent

-An intelligent AI agent system that analyzes Tata Consultancy Services (TCS) financial documents and earnings transcripts to generate comprehensive business outlook forecasts.
+An intelligent AI agent system that analyzes a corporate financial documents and earnings transcripts to generate comprehensive business outlook forecasts.
 Built with FastAPI, LangChain, and multiple specialized AI tools for automated financial analysis.

 ## Project Overview